-Dog Bites: What You Need to Know & Next Steps
+Dog Bites: What You Need to Know and Next Steps

 Suffering a dog bite can be a very distressing experience.
 It can be painful and upsetting, particularly because we often think of dogs as friendly, loyal pets.
 It may result in an uncomfortable situation for both the victim and the family of the dog responsible.

-Remember, dogs are animals, and like all animals, they have potential to bite us.
-About 4.7 million Americans get bitten by dogs each year, and of those, one in five dog bites results in injuries that require medical attention.
+Remember, dogs are animals, and like all animals, they have the potential to bite us.
+About 4.7 million Americansget bitten by dogs each year, and of those, 1 in 5 dog bites results in injuries that require medical attention.
 Most of the time, people get bitten by dogs they know.

 If you, your child or your dog get bitten by someone else’s dog, there are several steps you should follow, depending on the situation and the severity of the dog bite.

 With millions of Americans bitten by dogs each year, it may not come as a surprise that children are often the victims.
 Of the total dog bite-related fatality victims, nearly 46% were under age 16.
 In addition to children, older adults and postal workers are other frequent victims of dog bites.

 In 2020, almost 800,000 people were treated for non-fatal dog-related injuries in the emergency room.
 In 2020, insurance companies in the U.S. paid approximately $854 million in dog bite claims.

 Of course, not all dog bites are the same.
 Dog bites and the resulting injuries can vary widely in seriousness.
 The following are the different dog bite classifications:

 - Level 1: This is a snap, also referred to as a warning bite or air bite.
 There is no skin contact.